 It can.
-Some ODMAP Level 2 users work in law enforcement agencies.
-The Privacy Rule allows a covered entity to disclose PHI for a law enforcement purpose to a law enforcement official (as that term is defined in the regulations) for a number of reasons."69 Two of the reasons are potentially implicated by ODMAP usage.
-These two are disclosures to law enforcement: (1) to
+Some ODMAP users work in law enforcement agencies.
+The Privacy Rule allows a covered entity to disclose PHI for a law enforcement purpose to a law enforcement official (as that term is defined in the regulations) for several reasons."
+Two of the reasons are potentially implicated by ODMAP usage.
+These two are disclosures to law enforcement: (1) to report PHI when required by law; and (2) when responding to an off-site medical emergency, as necessary to alert law enforcement about criminal activity.